tadele-dev/-Revolutionizing-Breast-Cancer-Detection-Next-Generation-AI-Models-with-Multimodal-Data-Integration-/README.md

 # Revolutionizing Breast Cancer Detection: Next-Generation AI Models with Multimodal Data Integration

+## License

+BCD-VILTS is multimodel.py and it is dual-licensed:

+1. **Open Source (AGPL v3):**
+   - Free to use, modify, and distribute for academic, research, or non-commercial purposes.
+   - Any modifications or derivative works must also be licensed under AGPL v3.

+2. **Commercial License:**
+   - For organizations that wish to use BCD-VILTS(multimodel.py) without AGPL obligations, a commercial license is required.
+   - Contact Tadele Tatek Gebrewold at tadele_tatek@yahoo.com for details and licensing terms.
 This repository provides the code, datasets, algorithms, and supplementary materials accompanying the book:
 **"Revolutionizing Breast Cancer Detection: Next-Generation AI Models with Multimodal Data Integration."**
 The book explores state-of-the-art artificial intelligence (AI) techniques for breast cancer detection, diagnosis, and treatment, emphasizing the integration of multimodal data and innovative deep learning methods.

 ---

 ## **Overview**
 The focus of this repository is to: